-My favorite way to hard boil eggs is on the stove.
+My favorite way to hard boil eggs is on the stove, for this using a small wood stove can be a great choices.
 I follow the tips from The Stay At Home Chef and they come out perfect every single time.
 Ali from Gimme Some Oven has tips that show you how to hard boil eggs in the Instant Pot.

 After you hard boil the eggs, remove the yolks, make your filling, and then get ready for the fun – dying the egg whites!

 Add a different color of food coloring to each bowl of water.
 You can make as many different colors as you want!
 The way to make your eggs brighter/more vibrant is to use more food coloring.